Zywave/booster/src/_areas/design-system/components/tables.md

 Actions that directly impact the table, such as "Add", can be located in the table header.

-* Actions in the header are vertically centered and located on the right side of the header area following the 20px padding of the table
+* Actions in the header should be located on the right side of the header area following the 20px padding of the table
 * When there are 1-2 actions they can remain as separate buttons
 * When there are 3+ consider using a button dropdown or a button group when appropriate
 * Buttons in the header should follow our normal button style hierarchy